vantage6/v6-glm-py/docs/v6-glm-py/privacy.rst

     algorithm_env:
       GLM_MINIMUM_ORGANIZATIONS: 3

-  ..
-TODO is this really necessary?
-Should it be settable?

 - **Check parameters vs observations ratio**: If the number of parameters is high compared to the number of observations, the computation will not be allowed.
 This is